 This was trench warfare, with British and French troops trying to push into certain Russian positions.
 There were heavy casualties.
 More than 200,000 were killed.
 That is for all armies, including the Russians.

-Q: What were the outcomes of the war?
+What were the outcomes of the Crimean War?

 But not all of the problems went away.
 Turkey and Russia went to war once again in 1877, but this time Britain and France stayed out.

 There have been suggestions that the Crimean War was one of the first ‘modern’ wars.
 Is this true?

 Yes, we can recognise a number of trends.
 There was a level of international alliance – major powers coming together – that we would recognise today.
 There was also public hysteria to get involved in the war, as in the First World War.

 Weapons were also more modern, and it prophesied the trench warfare that would later be seen in the American Civil War.

 Andrew Lambert, a professor of naval history at King's College London, answers further questions on the Crimean War...

 How important was naval warfare to the conflict?